WaqasAhmad-EDE/SRPG/README.md

 ## Live Testing

-A hosted live demo is available at: https://srpg-4cd35.web.app/tabs/home
+A hosted live demo is available at: <a href="https://srpg-4cd35.web.app/tabs/home" target="_blank" rel="noopener noreferrer">https://srpg-4cd35.web.app/tabs/home</a>

 ## What the Project Does